neondatabase/website/content/docs/guides/autoscaling-algorithm.md

 If your dataset is small enough, you can improve performance by keeping the entire dataset in memory.
 Check your database size on the Monitoring [dashboard](/docs/introduction/monitoring-page#database-size) and adjust your minimum compute size accordingly.
 For example, a 6.4 GiB database can comfortably fit within a compute size of 2 vCPU with 8 GB of RAM (where the LFC can use up to 80% of the available RAM).
 </Admonition>

-## How often metrics are polled
+## How often the metrics are polled

-To give you a sense of the algorithm's responnsivness, he's a summary of how often the metrics are polled:
+To give you a sense of the algorithm's responsiveness, here's a summary of how often the metrics are polled:

 - **Every 5 seconds** → the autoscaler-agent fetches load metrics from the VM, including CPU usage and overall memory usage.
 - **Every 20 seconds** → the autoscaler-agent checks the Local File Cache (LFC) metrics, including the working set size across various time windows: 1 minute, 2 minutes, up to 60 minutes.